notch-nco/WhatsApp-OTP-SSO/README.md

 ## WhatsApp-OTP-SSO

+**WhatsApp OTP SSO: Seamless Authentication Without a PIN**

-WhatsApp OTP SSO enables seamless phone number verification via WhatsApp without requiring a PIN.
-A predefined code is generated in-memory within the mobile app, then users are redirected to WhatsApp to send it.
-The code is later validated by the backend API, ensuring secure and hassle-free authentication.
+WhatsApp OTP SSO enables effortless phone number verification via WhatsApp without requiring a PIN.
+A unique code is generated in-memory within the mobile app, and users are redirected to WhatsApp to send it.
+The backend API then validates the code, ensuring a secure and seamless authentication process.

+Effortless Integration for Your Mobile App
-**For proceed your mobile app to production and take the advantage of authentication without writing any in code and seamless experience:**
+To launch your mobile app in production with WhatsApp-based authentication—without writing any code—Notchnco handles the entire process, including:

-Notchnco will responsible for creating whatsapp potofolio with needed data and process Notchnco will make all needed integration with whatsapp and send pure data to client backend api server to server integration Notchnco will support you team frontend and backend in integration in case needed as all description found here Client will provide Notchnco with API to receive the following:
-  * Mobile number sent the mobile message from meta using server to server integration accoringly it is fully secured
+**WhatsApp Portfolio Setup:** Creating and configuring the necessary WhatsApp business profile and settings.
+**Full WhatsApp Integration:** Managing all API integrations and ensuring secure, server-to-server data transmission to your backend.
+**Technical Support:** Assisting both frontend and backend teams in implementing the integration as per the provided documentation.

+Client Requirements
+Clients need to provide an API endpoint to receive the following data securely via Meta’s server-to-server integration:

+Mobile number used to send the authentication message.
-  * the message passed from mobile app accoring mobile app backend api can create token and sent it to mobile app sent this message
+Verification message passed through the mobile app, allowing the backend to generate a token and send it back to the app.

-You could get the needed proposal by sending mail to shady.hany@notch-nco.com
+For a detailed proposal, email shady.hany@notch-nco.com.

 ## High-Level Flow